 In practice, you may have to tell your customer to send payment to the factoring company.
 Some factoring companies will alternatively let you tell your customers to send payments to a bank account that the factoring company controls, but your customers won’t know you’re working with the factoring company.

 Unlike with invoice financing, the customer is paying the factoring company rather than you.
-However, depending on your contract, you still might have to repay the money if your customer doesn’t pay its invoice.
+However, depending on your contract, you still might have to repay the money if your customer doesn’t pay their invoice.

 With both invoice financing and factoring, compare your options carefully before signing a contract.
 The loan amount, fees and contract terms can change from one lender to another, and although invoice financing and factoring can help you manage your cash flow, it also costs money and you don’t want to get stuck paying unnecessary fees.

-Merchant cash advances You may be able to quickly borrow money with a merchant cash advance, but it can also be a costly option that leaves some small business owners stuck in debt for much longer than they anticipated.
+You may be able to quickly borrow money with a merchant cash advance, but it can also be a costly option that leaves some small business owners stuck in debt for much longer than they anticipated.

 With a merchant cash advance, you’ll generally receive an upfront amount of money in exchange for a percentage of your future credit card and debit card sales.
 Businesses that don’t accept cards might be able to get a merchant cash advance by agreeing to repay the money with fixed payments from a business bank account.